 - 1 tablespoon butter

 - Slice the skirt steak thin and against the grain.

 - Slice the peppers and onions into strips and set aside.

-- In a heavy pan, heat 2 tbsp oil and add the skirt steak, stirring occasionally until almost cooked through.
+- In a heavy pan, heat 2 tablespoon oil and add the skirt steak, stirring occasionally until almost cooked through.

 - Add the steak back to the pan.